Home

 What are the pros and cons of caravanning?

 First, the good news.
-We found, on both caravans, a great advantage in having someone show us an area.
+We found, on all these caravans, a great advantage in having someone show us an area.
 Our first caravan was a short one in Alaska, with just six venues over a two weeks period.
 The driving days were generally leisurely, short miles, but take our time and stop a lot.
 They strongly encouraged us to take at least three times the normal driving time (for the mileage) to enjoy all the stops along the way.
 It was worth it and enjoyable, especially since they provided us guidance on things to look for along the way each driving day.

-Airstream club (WBCCI) caravans are led by dedicated volunteers, other members of WBCCI.
+Airstream club (WBCCI) caravans are led by dedicated volunteers, members of WBCCI.
 They spend the prior year or two traveling the routes, recording the mileages, noting the scenic stops, evaluating the camping and dining places.
 They determine the caravan budget and manage the participants' caravan fees (the kitty).
 At the caravan's completion the leaders account for all expenses and refund any remainder to the participants.

 We could, for less money, take trips on the same routes as the caravans.
 We are almost certain we would scrimp in places the caravan doesn't, and we would therefore fail to participate in many good experiences.
 While the caravan is more expensive than our self-guided travels, we plan no more than one caravan per year and budget for it as best we can.